yongjun21/nearest-mrt/README.md

 # nearest-mrt

 A helper function for geospatial feature engineering.
-To find the nearest MRT station given a location longitude and latitude
+To find the nearest MRT station given a location's longitude and latitude

 ### To use
 ```bash